 In fact, just throw the darn scale out the window.

-For more information on how to get started with eating your healthy meals, visit Meal Prep for Weight Loss, which outlines specific steps to meal prep, along with a full length video.
+For more information on how to get started with eating your healthy meals, visit Losing Weight with Meal Prep, which outlines specific steps to meal prep, along with a full length video.